WPOW Seminar + Portfolio Review Reviewers

 Susan Biddle is a former Washington Post staff photographer.
 She began her career photographing for the Peace Corps and later worked as a staff photographer for the Topeka Capital-Journal and the Denver Post.
 Biddle left the Denver Post to become a White House photographer documenting the Presidency during the end of the Reagan administration and the entire George H. W. Bush administration.
 She has also freelanced and her work has appeared in Time, Newsweek, U.S. News and World Report, Life, National Geographic and other publications worldwide.
 She has participated in various book projects including Day in the Life of America, Day in the Life of Thailand, Hong Kong - Here Be Dragons, Day in the Life of the American Woman and America at Home.
 Biddle has won awards with the White House News Photographers Association and National Press Photographers Association.
 She has been a judge for various contests as well as a teacher on various workshops and study-abroad programs.

-SENIOR PHOTO EDITOR, SCIENCE MAGAZINE
+PHOTO EDITOR, SMITHSONIAN

 • Bill Douthitt